rfmejia/billing-management-play/public/assets/docs/api-docs.md

 - [ ] Restrict document mailbox movement to assigned user **with the appropriate workflow role**
 - [x] Restrict **document deletion** to **assigned user when in drafts mailbox**, or...
 - [x] ...to **admin role**
-- [ ] Unassign document after moving mailbox
+- [x] Unassign document after moving mailbox
-- [ ] Prevent assigning if someone is already assigned and user is not admin
+- [x] Prevent assigning if someone is already assigned

 ### Reports